Cheap Petrol & Diesel

 All the other tips require you to be alert and aware of your road position.
 This helps you plan ahead and move gradually.
 It also means that more efficient driving is also safer driving.

 Where safe, allow yourself to slow naturally rather than hitting the brakes.
 When you press the brake you are effectively converting the energy you've paid to put into the car into heat.
 Instead, where you can, make the most of the car's momentum – good road positioning is crucial for this.
-Over the course of a journey if you brake frequently, you'll find you end up having to accelerate more too, which ultimately means using more fuel.
+Over the course of a journey if you brake frequently, you'll end up having to accelerate more too, which ultimately means using more fuel.

 If you hear sharp acceleration and the screech of the brakes you know you're doing it wrong.
 Imagine driving from traffic light to traffic light doing that.
 The person behind who speeds up and slows down more slowly will still be behind you at the next light, they'll just have spent far less getting there.